Tuition and Fees

 Non-resident undergraduate students enrolled exclusively in online courses at Minnesota State Mankato for an academic term may qualify for tuition charges equal to current Minnesota Resident rate.

-International Students are eligible for a significant reduction in non-resident undergraduate tuition rates through the Cultural Contribution Scholarship.
+International Students are eligible for a significant reduction in non-resident undergraduate tuition rates through the International Maverick Scholarship.

 Senior Citizens are Minnesota residents that are age 62 or older.

 Talent Based Recruitment

 Non-resident students who are actively recruited to attend Minnesota State Mankato on the basis of special skills, talents or abilities may be offered in-state tuition to attend the University.
 University Admissions coordinates the granting of in-state tuition with recruiting departments (Intercollegiate Athletics, Theatre, Music, Speech, etc.).

 Student fees are charged for Student Activities, Student Government, Centennial Student Union building, Technology Services, Health Services and Campus Recreation facilities.

 Special Course Fees